Arvindprksh/arvindprksh.github.io/_posts/Linux/2016-03-09-Typedef_In_LInux.md

 ---
 layout: post
-title: typedef In kernel
+title: Typedef In Kernel
-subtitle: what is the typedef in kernel
+subtitle: What is the typedef in kernel ?
 category: Linux
-tags: [linux, concept]
+tags: [summary]
 permalink: /2016/03/09/Typedef_In_LInux/
 ---